Angkor Wat: European rediscovery

-In the 16th century, Portuguese traders and missionaries discovered a vast stone city hidden in the northern Cambodian forests, abandoned for over 150 years.
+In the 16th century, Portuguese traders and missionaries discovered a vast stone city hidden in the northern Cambodian forests, that had seemed abandoned for over 150 years.
 This city contained temples, including Angkor Wat—the largest religious monument—which dominated the site.
 One of the first recorded visitors was António da Madalena, a Capuchin friar who explored the ruins in 1586.
 Three years later, he relayed his observations to Diogo do Couto, the official historian of the Portuguese Indies.
 Do Couto documented the friar's account in his historical writings as follows:

 Half a league from this city is a temple called Angar.
 It is of such extraordinary construction that it is not possible to describe it with a pen, particularly since it is like no other building in the world.
 It has towers and decoration and all the refinements which the human genius can conceive of.
 There are many smaller towers of similar style, in the same stone, which are gilded.
 The temple is surrounded by a moat, and access is by a single bridge, protected by two stone tigers so grand and fearsome as to strike terror into the visitor.